gilbarbara/hooks/docs/useDebounce.md

 # useDebounce

 Defer function execution until the delay has elapsed since the last invocation.
+Useful for optimizing expensive operations like API calls triggered by user input.

-The third argument is the array of values that it depends on, in the same manner as useEffect.
+> The third argument is a dependency array similar to useEffect.
-The debounce timeout will start when one of the values changes.
+> The debounce timer resets whenever one of the dependencies changes.

 ## Usage